syyunn/edge-embedding/README.md

 ## Edge Annotation Techniques
 1. SNE [18] presents a logbilinear model that incorporates two vectors to capture the positive or negative relationships between nodes respectively.

+2. y.
+TransR [9]
+learns a projection matrix for each relation type in knowledge graph, which is used for projecting entity embeddings from entity space to relation space.